-As the picture shows, Harriet Waldman's leaves display three colors: pink, white and green.
-It's the uppermost (newest) leaves that contain the most pink.
-Fall foliage will be yellow, orange or red, depending upon conditions.
+Acer palmatum 'Harriet Waldman' is one of the Japanese maples.
+Its leaves display three colors: pink, white, and green.
+It's the newest leaves that contain the most pink.
+Fall foliage will be yellow, orange, or red, depending upon conditions.
 Harriet Waldman Japanese maple eventually reaches a height of 15 feet tall.

 19 of 24